 Looks like the Flying Spaghetti Monster to me.

 An American eBayer has auctioned off a week-old pancake for $338, claiming it contains images of Jesus and Mary.
 Or maybe Moses and Elijah.
-As her mother cooked up a few flapjacks last Monday morning, Dana O'Kane looked down at one of them and saw a pair of "religious figures dressed in the early desert garb that would have been …
+As her mother cooked up a few flapjacks last Monday morning, Dana O'Kane looked down at one of them and saw a pair of "religious figures dressed in the early desert garb that would have …

 Looks like the Flying Spaghetti Monster to me.